-The Catholic Church and religious institutions in Victoria are committed to a safe environment for all children and vulnerable persons with safeguarding embedded within its culture and operations.
+The Catholic Church and religious institutions in Victoria are committed to a safe environment for all children, young people and vulnerable persons, seeking to embed safeguarding within their cultures and operations.

 Pathways Victoria